Skip to content

 • Instructions per cycle (IPC), collected per hardware thread and aggregated per core or per socket

-• CPU time spend in kernel and in user space
+• CPU time spent in kernel and in user space

 • One Minute Linux load average